Barry Goldwater: Kachina dolls

-In 1916, Goldwater visited the Hopi reservation with Phoenix architect John Rinker Kibby, and obtained his first kachina doll.
-Eventually his doll collection included 437 items and was presented in 1969 to the Heard Museum in Phoenix.
+In 1916, Goldwater visited the Hopi reservation with Phoenix architect John Rinker Kibby and obtained his first kachina doll.
+Eventually his collection had 437 dolls and was presented in 1969 to the Heard Museum in Phoenix.

 Photography

-Goldwater was an amateur photographer and in his estate left some 15,000 of his images to three Arizona institutions.
+Goldwater was an amateur photographer and, in his estate, left some 15,000 of his images to three Arizona institutions.
 He was keen on candid photography.
-He became interested in the hobby after receiving a camera as a gift from his wife on their first Christmas together.
-He was known to use a 4×5 Graflex, Rolleiflex, 16 mm Bell and Howell motion picture camera, and 35 mm Nikkormat FT.
+He became interested in the hobby after receiving a camera as a gift from his wife on their first Christmas.
+He used a 4×5 Graflex, Rolleiflex, 16 mm Bell and Howell motion picture camera, and 35 mm Nikkormat FT.
 He was a member of the Royal Photographic Society from 1941, becoming a Life Member in 1948.

-For decades, he contributed photographs of his home state to Arizona Highways and was known for his Western landscapes and pictures of native Americans in the United States.
-Three books with his photographs are People and Places, from 1967; Barry Goldwater and the Southwest, from 1976; and Delightful Journey, first published in 1940 and reprinted in 1970.
+For decades, he contributed photographs of his home state to Arizona Highways and was recognized for his Western landscapes and pictures of native Americans in the United States.
+Three books with his photographs are People and Places (1967); Barry Goldwater and the Southwest (1976); and Delightful Journey, (1940, reprinted 1970).
 Ansel Adams wrote a foreword to the 1976 book.

-Goldwater's photography interests occasionally crossed over with his political career.
-John F. Kennedy, as president, was known to invite former congressional colleagues to the White House for a drink.
+Goldwater's photography interest occasionally crossed into his political career.
+John F. Kennedy, as president, would sometimes invite former congressional colleagues to the White House for a drink.
 On one occasion, Goldwater brought his camera and photographed President Kennedy.
-When Kennedy received the photo, he returned it to Goldwater, with the inscription: "For Barry Goldwater—Whom I urge to follow the career for which he has shown such talent—photography!—from his friend—John Kennedy."
+When Kennedy received the photo, he returned it to Goldwater with the inscription: "For Barry Goldwater—Whom I urge to follow the career for which he has shown such talent—photography!—from his friend—John Kennedy."
 This quip became a classic of American political humor after it was relayed by humorist Bennett Cerf.
-The photo itself was prized by Goldwater for the rest of his life and sold for $17,925 in a 2010 Heritage auction.
+The photo was prized by Goldwater for the rest of his life and sold for $17,925 in a 2010 Heritage auction.

 Son Michael Prescott Goldwater formed the Goldwater Family Foundation with the goal of making his father's photography available via the internet.
 (Barry Goldwater Photographs) was launched in September 2006 to coincide with the HBO documentary Mr. Conservative, produced by granddaughter CC Goldwater.